cssnr/virustotal-action/README.md

 **file_globs:** If provided, will process matching files instead of release assets.
 For glob pattern, see [examples](#examples) and the [docs](https://github.com/actions/toolkit/tree/main/packages/glob#patterns).

+**release_id:** If provided, will process the corresponding release.
+The release ID can be generated from a previous step.
+By providing a release ID, this action does not need to run on a release event to process a release.

 **rate_limit:** Rate limit for file uploads.
 Set to `0` to disable if you know what you are doing.